 The staff will ask for your passport to check your identity.
 They will also help you install and activate.
 The entire procedure was smooth and fuss-free.
 He should tape your original simcard to the Thai simcard’s package and hand it back to you.
 Keep it in a safe place until you switch back to your own simcard back at your home country.

-Use Uber to leave the airport.
+Uber Grab to leave the airport.

+(I used Uber.)
 At Suvarnabhumi Airport, after getting my Thai simcard all set up, I booked an Uber car right away.
 In the app, it’ll tell you to choose a Door at the Arrival level.
 Get outside and see which Door number you’re closest to and choose accordingly.
 You’ll then be asked to get to the outer lane for easy pickup.
 My Uber arrived soon and cost 325 baht (including a 25 baht toll), to get to my AirBNB in Sukhumvit (Asoke).

 I’m sure you can use Grab too, but as I didn’t use that, I can’t advise the app user interface for leaving the airport.

-Use Uber or Grab to get to the airport.
+Uber or Grab to get to the airport.

 Uber and Grab can get you everywhere.